syncfusion-content/ej2-react-docs/ej2-react/grid/getting-started.md

 Output will be appears as follows.

 {% tabs %}
-{% highlight js tabtitle="app.jsx" %}
+{% highlight js tabtitle="App.jsx" %}
 {% include code-snippet/grid/getting-started-cs5/app/App.jsx %}
 {% endhighlight %}
-{% highlight js tabtitle="datasource.jsx" %}
-{% include code-snippet/grid/getting-started-cs5/app/datasource.jsx %}
-{% endhighlight %}
-{% highlight ts tabtitle="app.tsx" %}
+{% highlight ts tabtitle="App.tsx" %}
 {% include code-snippet/grid/getting-started-cs5/app/App.tsx %}
 {% endhighlight %}
-{% highlight ts tabtitle="datasource.tsx" %}
-{% include code-snippet/grid/getting-started-cs5/app/datasource.tsx %}
-{% endhighlight %}
 {% endtabs %}

-{ % previewsample "page.domainurl/code-snippet/grid/getting-started-cs5" % }
+ {% previewsample "page.domainurl/code-snippet/grid/getting-started-cs5" %}

 > You can refer to our [React Grid](https://www.syncfusion.com/react-ui-components/react-data-grid) feature tour page for its groundbreaking feature representations.
 You can also explore our [React Grid Component example](https://ej2.syncfusion.com/react/demos/#/material/grid/overview) that shows how to render the Grid in React.